 Therefore, you will learn to save your energy for only the most necessary outings, especially if you have toddlers and babies in the mix!

-However, as a mom of four I have learned to appreciate the times we DO get out of the house as a family.
+However, as a mom of four kids I have learned to appreciate the times we DO get out of the house as a family.
 And I have learned how to be prepared for almost anything.

 Most days, though, I’m pretty content being at home where NAP TIME can happen and shoes are optional.